amwatson/CitraVR/README.md

 A Quest-native (i.e. OpenXR, without a third-party game engine) port of the [Citra 3DS emultor](https://github.com/citra-emu/citra) Seemed like a great and fun way to demonstrate all these things at once.

-The project is still small, but I'm looking forward to improving it as time goes on.
+The project is still small, but I'm looking for ways to improve it as time goes on.

 ## Features
 - Stereoscopic rendering